Hamster45105/ddgemail-token/README.md

 If you can't get the key because an error occured, open an issue.

 ## Third Party Services
-To prevent spam and bots, the website uses [hCatpcha](https://www.hcaptcha.com/what-is-hcaptcha-about) (a more privacy friendly alternative to reCaptcha).
-Here are their [terms of service](https://hcaptcha.com/terms) and [privacy policy](https://hcaptcha.com/privacy).
+To prevent spam and bots, the website uses [hCatpcha](https://www.hcaptcha.com/what-is-hcaptcha-about).
+By using this site you are agreeing to their [terms of service](https://hcaptcha.com/terms) and [privacy policy](https://hcaptcha.com/privacy).

 hCaptcha aims to ensure seamless access for all users while maintaining security.
 For this reason they offer accessibility options for those users that are unable to complete visual challenges.
 You can learn more about how this works and how to sign up [at their website](https://www.hcaptcha.com/accessibility).